Execution Rocks Light: History

 On March 3, 1847, the United States Congress appropriated $25,000 for creation of Execution Rocks Lighthouse.
 Designed by Alexander Parris, construction was completed in 1849, although it was not lit until 1850.
 Over the years, it has survived both a fire and a shipwreck.

 The island is under the authority of the United States Coast Guard and is off limits to the public.
 It can be seen, however, during the Long Island Lighthouse Society's Spring Cold Coast Cruise, and from the Throgs Neck Bridge.

 A Daboll trumpet was added to Execution Rocks Light on Jan 25, 1869.

 Before being executed for murder, serial killer Carl Panzram claimed in a posthumous autobiography that in the summer of 1920 that he raped and killed a total of ten sailors and dumped their bodies at sea near Execution Rocks Light.

-On November 25, 1958, Execution Rocks Light was the location of a pivotal scene in the first season episode "The Bird Guard" of the television series Naked City.
+On November 25, 1958, Execution Rocks Light was the location of a pivotal scene in the first-season episode "The Bird Guard" of the television series Naked City.

 On May 29, 2007, the Department of the Interior identified Execution Rocks Light Station as surplus under the National Historic Lighthouse Preservation Act of 2000.

 It was added to the National Register of Historic Places in 2007 as Execution Rocks Light Station.
 On January 27, 2009, the Secretary of the Interior announced that Execution Rocks Light would be transferred to the Philadelphia-based Historically Significant Structures, which would partner with the Science Museum of Long Island to restore the light.

-The lighthouse was featured on the Travel Channel show Ghost Adventures in 2009.